SlimKQL/Hunting-Queries-Detection-Rules/README.md

 <H1>KQLWizard 🧙‍♂️ - KQL Sentinel & Defender queries</H1>

-The purpose of this repository is to share KQL queries that can be used by anyone and are understandable.
-These queries are intended to increase detection coverage through the logs of Microsoft Security products.
-Not all suspicious activities generate an alert by default, but many of those activities can be made detectable through the logs.
-These queries include Detection Rules, Hunting Queries and Visualisations.
-Anyone is free to use the queries.
-If you have any questions feel free to reach out to me on [Linkedin Steven Lim](https://www.linkedin.com/in/0x534c/)
+The purpose of this repository is to share KQL queries and threat‑hunting detections that anyone can use to strengthen their defenses.
+These queries are designed to expand detection coverage across Microsoft Security product logs, helping uncover activities that may not trigger alerts by default.
+By leveraging logs, many otherwise hidden behaviors can be surfaced and investigated.

+The repository includes Detection Rules, Hunting Queries, and Visualizations, all freely available for defenders to adopt or adapt.
+If you have any questions, feel free to reach out to me directly.[Linkedin - Steven Lim](https://www.linkedin.com/in/0x534c/)

 Presenting this material as your own is illegal and forbidden.
 A reference to Linkedin @0x534c or Github @SLimKQL is much appreciated when sharing or using the content.